sofittech/AdsHelper-Android/README.md

 ## 9. Loading facebook interstitial Ad:
     AdsHelper.loadFacebookInterstitial(false);
-    // The parameter “false” in the above fun ask for auto load ad next time (in 15 seconds)
+    // The parameter “false” in the above function ask for auto load ad next time (in 15 seconds)

 ## 9. Loading Admob interstitial Ad:
     AdsHelper.loadAdMobInterstitial(false)

 ## 10. Then show the interstitial Ad where you want like:
-    AdsHelper.showFacebookInterstitial(MainActivity.this); //Facebook
+    AdsHelper.showFacebookInterstitial(MainActivity.this); // For Facebook
-    AdsHelper.showAdMobInterstitial(MainActivity.this); //AdMob
+    AdsHelper.showAdMobInterstitial(MainActivity.this); // For AdMob